Not Good Enough, or Fear of Failure?

 If a NGE is underperforming or things are not going well, don’t hide or mask things from them, clear the air and keep it clear.

-Don’t tell an NMF that it’s their fault, or they’ve failed or are to blame for something.
+Don’t tell an FOF that it’s their fault, or they’ve failed or are to blame for something.
 Wrong is a red flag word to them.

 Whilst that might be factually true, it will often activate an unwavering and impenetrable defence from them.

-With a NMF it’s a more direct approach needing clear evidence of misdemeanours or poor performance.
+With a FOF it’s a more direct approach needing clear evidence of misdemeanours or poor performance.

 Remain precise and concise, factual.
 And don’t be swayed by their conflation, diffusion and confusion tactics, which are used to avoid blame.